Common European Framework of Reference for Languages: Theoretical background

 The CEFR divides general competences in knowledge, skills, and existential competence with particular communicative competences in linguistic competence, sociolinguistic competence and pragmatic competence.
 This division does not exactly match previously well-known notions of communicative competence, but correspondences among them can be made.

 The CEFR has three principal dimensions: language activities, the domains in which the language activities occur, and the competencies on which a person draws when they engage in them.

 Language activities

 The CEFR distinguishes four kinds of language activities: reception (listening and reading), production (spoken and written), interaction (spoken and written) and mediation (translating and interpreting).

 Domains

 General and particular communicative competencies are developed by producing or receiving texts in various contexts under various conditions and constraints.
-These contexts correspond to various sectors of social life that the CEFR calls domains.
+These contexts correspond to various sectors of social that the CEFR calls domains.
 Four broad domains are distinguished: educational, occupational, public and personal.
 These largely correspond to register.